SAP-archive/pipeline-dsl/doc/user.md

 ```

 In this case
-* all repositories are expected to be located in `$HOME/workspace/<resourcename>`
+* all repositories are expected to be located in `$HOME/workspace/<basename of github repo>`
-* all secrets are set as environment variable
+* all secrets are either set as environment variable or the flag `--secret-manager vault` is passed as argument.
+In the second case you need to run `vault login` before starting the task locally.
 * no get actions on resources are executed
 * no put actions on resources are executed